RussRobin/RussRobin.github.io/about.md

 <p>
 	<font size="+2"><strong>Educational Background</strong></font>
 	<br>
-	Currently pursuing master's degree in Stanford EE, 2024 to 2026, supervised by Prof. Tom Lee.
+	Currently pursuing master's degree and working as RA in Stanford EE, 2024 to 2026, supervised by Prof. Tom Lee.
 	<br>
 	<br>
 	B.S.
 Degree of Automation in Southeast University, 2020 to 2024, with 3.93/4 GPA (RANK 1/111), supervised by Prof. Wankou Yang.